j9t/little-books/manuscript/html-css-frameworks.md

 ## Developing Frameworks

 Developing frameworks is an art form that comes with a lot of responsibility.
-For external frameworks, it comes with the aura of a daredevil (though _naïveté_ rears a head, too).
+For external frameworks, it comes with the aura of a daredevil (and a bit of _naïveté_).
 As we’ve seen throughout this book, it’s by necessity most difficult to build an external framework because we _cannot_ know the needs of other projects.
-And hence, we can hardly avoid shipping something that is incomplete—or that may mutate into bloat.
+And hence, we can hardly avoid shipping something that is incomplete—or that is bloated.

 The following pages describe the basics of writing a framework.
 The ideas relate to experienced web developers leading a framework effort in a large organization.